mattgilbertnet/peterlu.github.io/_posts/2014-06-04-ace_firstops.md

 title: ACE-M2 starting operations
 ---

-# First morning of operations
+# First day of operations

 We have commenced the first image acquisition in the light microscopy module (LMM) as part of the ACE-M2 experiment.
 The LMM system is being controlled directly by the Payload Developer (PD), Lou Chesney, sitting at the bank of computer screens that run the control software: